stackblitz/bolt.new/README.md

 For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!

-## Prerequisites

-Before you begin, ensure you have the following installed:

-- Node.js (v20.15.1)
-- pnpm (v9.4.0)

 ## Setup

 Many of you are new users to installing software from Github.
-Below are instructions for Mac users.
-PC users may be able to follow the instructions below as well.
 If you have any installation troubles reach out and submit an "issue" using the links above, or feel free to enhance this documentation by forking, editing the instructions, and doing a pull request.

 1. Install Git from https://git-scm.com/downloads

-2. Install Node.js from https://nodejs.org/en/download/.
+2. Install Node.js from https://nodejs.org/en/download/

 Pay attention to the installer notes after completion.

-On a Mac, it will tell you to check if /usr/local/bin is in your $PATH.
-To determine if usr/local/bin is included in $PATH open your Terminal and run
+On all operating systems, the path to Node.js should automatically be added to your system path.
+But you can check your path if you want to be sure.
+On Windows, you can search for "edit the system environment variables" in your system, select "Environment Variables..." once you are in the system properties, and then check for a path to Node in your "Path" system variable.
+On a Mac or Linux machine, it will tell you to check if /usr/local/bin is in your $PATH.
+To determine if usr/local/bin is included in $PATH open your Terminal and run:

 ```
 echo $PATH .